 Using Technology in Business

-To demonstrate how a business such as Hero IT Support uses technology to help businesses, we held a workshop to help the children understand there is more to the technology sector than just hardware.
+To demonstrate how a business such as Hero IT Support uses technology to help businesses, we held a workshop.
+This was to help the children understand there is more to the technology sector than just hardware.
 The workshop worked by putting the school children in a business scenario.
 This scenario was the school commissioning a mobile app.
 The aim of this app was to make students day-to-day activities easier.
-The workshop encourage students to mind map ‘pain-points’ in school life.
+Furthermore, the workshop encourage students to mind map ‘pain-points’ in school life.
 For example knowing whether they were on timetable A or B each week.
 We helped the students identify from these points a list of what main feature we would want in the school app through the MOSCOW analysis.
 Students had to identify the must-haves, should-haves, could-haves, won’t and would-haves.

-Women in Technology Event 2016
+STEM and Women in Tech Event 2016

 Virtual Reality in Business